Profile: Egypt armed forces chief Abdul Fattah al-Sisi

 Born in Cairo on 19 November 1954, Gen Sisi served in the infantry corps after graduating from the Egyptian Military Academy in 1977.

-Despite never gaining any combat experience - like Field Marshal Tantawi and other Scaf members - he nevertheless rose up the ranks in the army, occupying various senior positions, including commander of the mechanized infantry battalion and head of information and security at the general secretariat of the defence ministry.
-He also served as Egypt's military attache in Saudi Arabia.
+Despite never gaining any combat experience - like Field Marshal Tantawi and other Scaf members - he nevertheless rose up the ranks in the army, specializing in commanding mechanised infantry and eventually heading a division of such troops.
+He was also in charge of information and security at the general secretariat of the Defence Ministry and served as Egypt's military attache in Saudi Arabia.

 Later, Gen Sisi served as chief-of-staff and then commander of the Northern Military Zone, headquartered in Alexandria, before being appointed director of Military Intelligence and Reconnaissance.

-Following his appointment as defence minister and armed forces chief, many commentators in the Egypt media asked questions about Gen Sisi's relationship with the Muslim Brotherhood.
+Following his appointment as defence minister and armed forces chief, many commentators in the Egypt media asked questions about Gen Sisi's relationship with the Muslim Brotherhood, from which President Morsi hails.

 However, the Scaf insisted that its members had no partisan or ideological affiliation to any political forces in Egypt.